marcovth/cfphp/README.md

 I would therefore advise everybody testing this code to start using php-dollar-$variables in CFML pages ... instead of CFML-style pound-#variables# to avoid parsing headaches.

 The cfscripts (code blocks) are copied over from CFML to PHP without alterations.
-Please use or edit to php-script inside your cfscript-tags.
+Please use (or hand-edit to) php-script inside your cfscript-tags.

 Eventually, most of the cffunctions will be translated with cffunction-names, and you will be able to use cffunctions in your php code as well.

+Coding/translating CF-Tags and cffunctions will be a great tasks, and will only happen if other coders will join this project.

 Why this project?